THE MOVE TO CHELTENHAM FROM FUNCHAL MADEIRA

 She had not wanted him to go back to India after they were married, and with her income to supplement his half pay there was no need.
 So he resigned his commission, and they settled in England, and Amy and Ada were presently born.
 Perhaps the responsibilities of married life and children were too much for Harriet; she had shown signs of mild religious mania about that time, and as the Captain’s health, too, was not properly restored, the doctors advised change of scene and climate.

 So they moved to the Azores Islands, taking a delightful rambling house with a delicious old garden among the vineyards of Fayel.
 What a lovely place that was!
 All the luxuriance of a tropic Island, brimming over with flowers and fruits the whole year round.
 The picturesque old Portuguese village of white cottages, the church with its pealing bells, the rich vineyards and orange groves, the mild, sunny climate, the quiet uneventful passing of the months and years-surely it should have brought peace to an overwrought mind.
 Happy years these were at first, set amongst so much natural loveliness with Amy and Ada and Lindsay playing through their pretty babyhood.
-Lindsay was born in October, 1833; he was a sweet child, almost too pretty for a boy, with his slight but sturdy frame, his curly head and bright little face always dimpling and laughing and full of fun.
+Lindsay was born at Charlton Kings near Cheltenham, England, on 19 October, 1833; he was a sweet child, almost too pretty for a boy, with his slight but sturdy frame, his curly head and bright little face always dimpling and laughing and full of fun.
 The three of them joyously scampered and frolicked through the big sun-shiny old house at Fayal.
 But troubles soon came to them.
 Amy was not strong; she had fallen from her mother’s arms as a baby, and she did not live long.
 And Ada, the most reasonable of the children, a pretty, gentle little girl whom everybody loved, began to show signs of consumption.

 Meanwhile Lindsay, aged 8, began his schooling in earnest at Cheltenham College.
 He had grown a shy little boy, tall, slender, and strong, popular with his playmates.
 He did not do at all well at school.
 The recklessness that was always Lindsay’s undoing had shown itself from the very first.
 He was much more given to rough games and hair-raising adventures than to lessons, or even school sports such as cricket and football, which he never cared about.
 The captain was something of a disciplinarian himself, and he saw that his little lad did not fit into the college routine.
 So after a year he was withdrawn.